ainumaisarah/webapp/README.md

-## The objective of the web application
+## Objective of the web application

-## Features and functionalities of the web application.
+## Features and Functionalities of the web application

-## Entity Relationship Diagram (ERD) for the database tables with relationship.
+## Entity Relationship Diagram (ERD) for the database tables with relationship

-## A sequence diagram to represent the interaction of the web application.
+## Sequence Diagram to represent the interaction of the web application.

-## References.
+## References